yash10097/departmental-data-warehouse-hr-analytics/provision-resources/provision-resources.md

     ![](./images/1.7.png " ")

-You may follow the video [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/OVQA-GCUjlO9VwEdWqHSre02rNj4K6wZ3VsacpzsXNg/n/oradbclouducm/b/bucket-20200907-1650/o/mdw%20-%20idcs.mp4), if you are unsure of the steps above.
+**Note:** You may follow the video [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/OVQA-GCUjlO9VwEdWqHSre02rNj4K6wZ3VsacpzsXNg/n/oradbclouducm/b/bucket-20200907-1650/o/mdw%20-%20idcs.mp4), if you are unsure of the steps above.

+- You may now close the Identity Cloud Service Console.

-## STEP 2: Provision the Stack
+### STEP 2: Provision the Stack

 - In the navigation menu, scroll down to the **Solutions and Platform** section.
 Under **Resource Manager**, select **Stacks**.